 D. Death or insanity of either party in the case of a natural person;

-A. The arbitration award, when duly signed shall be notified to the parties by the Secretariat of the Arbitration Centre, provided that the arbitration costs have been paid to the Arbitration Centre.
+A. The arbitration award, when duly signed shall be notified to the parties by the Secretariat of the Arbitration Center, provided that the arbitration costs have been paid to the Arbitration Center.

 B. If so requested, the Secretary General provides additional certified copies of the award only to the parties or their representatives.